 My favourite is OUAI’s Dry Shampoo Foam, a lighter, fresher alternative to regular dry shampoos, which I always find to be a little too heavy and chalky for my hair.
 Unlike regular dry shampoos, which work by soaking up oil, this actually dissolves impurities using a specialised algae, meaning no unpleasant powdery build-up.

+Step 5.
 Try A Scalp Treatment

 You don’t need to be a dandruff sufferer to merit use of a scalp treatment.
 If you just can’t seem to get your oil regulation in check, they offer an even more hardcore approach to clarification – basically like pressing reset on your scalp condition.
 As well as sweat, oil, and product building up, flakes of dry skin, and general dirt combine to create a nasty layer that prevents natural oils from distributing down the hair shaft (vital to maintaining healthy hair).
 Scalp treatments are designed to be massaged in and left on hair pre-shampooing, giving the exfoliating ingredients within time to loosen build-up.